The History of the Blandon Fire Company

 At the January 15th meeting, discussions focused on the type of equipment most suitable for the use of the company.
 It was decided to buy a hand drawn chemical wagon at the cost of $251.00.
 This chemical apparatus generated enough pressure to cover a two story building.
 Several months later, the officers saw a need for ladders.
 A hand drawn ladder wagon was then bought for $90.00.

 Because the community was growing and the equipment was being housed in different places, a decision was made to build a Fire Company hall.
 Mr. Samuel Seifert donated a piece of land to erect a station house in the center of town.

 The Blandon Fire Company has gone through many changes since then.
-We have gone through several fire stations and fire apparatus just trying to keep up with the needs our community.
-Today, the company’s primary response area is 14.8 square miles and has about 8,000 residents in Maidencreek Township.
-The company has about 50 active volunteers.
-We strive to provide quality fire suppression, rescue, and EMS services for the township and surrounding areas.
+The fire company has gone through several fire stations and fire apparatus just to keep up with the community needs.
+Today, the company’s primary response area is 14.8 square miles and has about 10,000 residents in Maidencreek Township.
+The company has about 30 active volunteers.
+The Blandon Fire Company strives to provide quality fire suppression, rescue, and emergency medical services to Maidencreek Township and surrounding areas.